RM MARKETING SERVICES

 Author

 Rachael McDiarmid has been in the Australasian book trade since 1990.
 Working in trade, academic and professional publishing as well as library supply and book distribution, she's worked with thousands of publishers, distributors, library vendors, and authors around the globe.
 She loves a belly laugh, strong coffee, wine, and good food.
-She is known for her no bullshit approach.
-This is her blog.
+Venice is her favourite place in the world to visit but Sydney will always be home.
+She loves her office assistant Dash (also known as Dashie, Dashie Dog and the Little Shit).
+If you haven't already worked it out, she is known for her no bullshit approach.

 Archives